 Standard is proud to offer OE-quality turbochargers that are designed for long-term performance in complex engines.
 Whether it's new, reman, diesel, or gas, Standard has you covered.
 Scroll down to learn more about the turbo market and Standard's coverage and engineering.

 Current CAFE standards have pushed auto makers to increase fuel economy on new vehicles.
 With the rapid introduction of new smaller displacement turbocharged engines, consumers get V8 power while maintaining V6 fuel economy.
-Here are some industry predictions for turbochargers by 2020:
+Here are some industry predictions for turbochargers:

 A Growing Market